NLeSC/rsemg/README.md

 How to get the notebooks running?
 Assuming the raw data set and metadata is available.

 1. Install all Python packages required, using conda and the environment.yml file.
 1a.
-The command can be something like: conda env create -f environment.yml
+The command for Windows/Anaconda users can be something like: conda env create -f environment.yml 1b.
+Linux users can create their own environment by hand

+2. Open a notebook in researcher_interface and interactively run the cells.